IS2AI/COVID-19-Simulator/README.md

 # COVID-19 Epidemic Simulator with Network Transition

-The software package contains:
+## The software package contains:

-## 1) In directory matlab_code/
+### 1) In directory matlab_code/
 Simulation of SEQISR model for single node written in Matlab software.
-The simulation model of a single node is based on a previously published paper entitled “MOSES: A Matlab-based open-source stochastic epidemic simulator” (H.A.
+This model is based on a previously published paper entitled “MOSES: A Matlab-based open-source stochastic epidemic simulator” (H.A.
 Varol) in IEEE International Conference of the Engineering in Medicine and Biology Society (EMBC), 2016 (https://ieeexplore.ieee.org/document/7591271).

-## 2) In directory covid19/
+### 2) In directory covid19/
 Stochastic epidemic simulator to model the spread of the COVID-19 epidemic in the Republic of Kazakhstan.
 The software integrates the dynamic transitions between 17 regions and enables to simulate the various scenarios by adjusting the parameters and transition matrix.